 Microplastics Detected in Human Stool Samples for First Time

-Humanity has created more than 9 billion tons of plastic since the 1950s, when large-scale production of the material first took off.
+more than 9 billion tons of plastic since the 1950s, when large-scale production of the material first took off.
 Of that total, a staggering 76 percent has gone to waste.
 These days, plastics are found in most table salt, marine life and the deepest parts of the ocean.
 So is it any surprise that they have made it into our bodies, too?

 Plastic particles were found in all the stool samples of eight participants from Finland, Italy, Japan, the Netherlands, Poland, Russia, the UK and Austria, researchers from the Medical University of Vienna and the Environment Agency Austria found.
 On average, 20 microplastic particles per 10g of stool were detected.

 Nine different types of plastic, sized between 50 and 500 micrometers, were identified.
 Widely used varieties such as polypropylene (PP) and polyethylene-terephthalate (PET) plastics were most commonly found.

 “This is the first study of its kind and confirms what we have long suspected, that plastics ultimately reach the human gut,” lead researcher Philipp Schwabl commented in a

 press release.
 “Of particular concern is what this means to us, and especially patients with gastrointestinal diseases.”

 Schwabl also raised concerns that the plastics could work their way into other parts of the human body.